Python-PyQt/PyQt6-Docs/docs/installation.rst

 Both the GPL and commercial versions of PyQt6 can be built from sdists or installed from binary wheels.
-Although this section concentrates on PyQt6 itself it applies equally to the add-on projects (i.e. PyQt6-3D and PyQt6-NetworkAuth).
+Although this section concentrates on PyQt6 itself it applies equally to the add-on projects (e.g. PyQt6-3D, PyQt6-NetworkAuth etc.).

 Understanding the Correct Version to Install